 - Store Kaletra tablets at room temperature, 59°F to 86°F (15°C to 30°C).
+If the container has a small packet of drying agent (called a desiccant), do not remove it.
+The desiccant protects the medicine from moisture.
 Do not keep the tablets out of the original container for longer than 2 weeks, especially in areas of high humidity.
 Keep the container closed tightly.

 - Store Kaletra oral solution in a refrigerator, 36°F to 46°F (2°C to 8°C).
-The oral solution can be stored at room temperature (less than 77°F or 25°C), but then it should be used within 2 months.
-Avoid exposure to high heat.
+The refrigerated oral solution can be used until the expiration date printed on the label.
+Kaletra oral solution can be stored at room temperature (less than 77°F or 25°C), but then it should be used within 2 months.
+Keep the oral solution away from high heat.

 - Safely throw away Kaletra that is no longer needed or expired (out of date).